NGonline/Notes/Java.md

 # Concurrency
 - Concurrency is arguably deterministic but effectively nondeterministic.
 You may not be able to write test code that will generate failure conditions for your concurrent program.
 - One of the convenient features of concurrency at the language level is that the programmer doesn't need to worry about whether there are many processors or just one.
+- Java is a multithreaded language, and concurrency issues are present whether you are aware of them or not.
+The problems that you solve with concurrency can be roughly classified as "speed" and "design manageability".
+- Concurrency can often improve the performance of programs running on a single processor.
+ - From a performance standpoint it makes no sense to use concurrency on a single-processor machine unless one of the tasks might block.
+ - Event-driven programming: without concurrency, the only way to produce a responsive user interface is for all tasks to periodically check for user input.
+By creating a separate thread of execution to respond to user input, even though this thread will be blocked most of the time, the protgram guarantees a certain level of responsiveness.
+- Processes are very attractive because the operating system usually isolates one process from another so they cannot interfaere with each other, which makes programming with processes relatively easy.
+In functional languages, each function call produces no side effects and can thus be driven as an independent task.
+- The fundamental difficulty in writing multithreaded programs is coordinating the use of share resources between different thread-driven tasks.
+Threading creates tasks within the single process.
+One advantage that this provided was operating system transparency (for early systems that did not support multitasking).
+- The design of your program (like simulations) can be greatly simplified.
+They generally imvolve many interacting elements, each with "a mind of its own".
+- Java's threading is preemptive, which means that a scheduling mechanism provides time slices for each thread.
+So you can generally assume that you will not have enough threads available to provice one for each element in a large simulation.
+A typical approach is the use of cooperative multithreading.
+- In general, threads enable you to create a more loosely coupled design.

+## Basic Threading
+-

 # Containers
 - A container will expand itself whenever necessary to accommodate everything you place inside it.